Please note that Tapas no longer supports Internet Explorer.

 Worse.
 What I had here was a creature of real nightmares.
 A freak of nature.
 With speech, intelligence!
 How unnerving, unthinkable.
 Chilling.

 And yet, here it was – quite literally in my hands.
 A hand, in any case.
 Leftie was doing its own wayward things again.
 Right now, rather than slashing us free, it was gripping the strange creature by its never-ending spine.
 The hold was so firm, my slithering attacker was forced to cease squirming.
-The undulating changed the direction and twined around the offending appendage.
-I waited for it to get violently torn off.
+The undulating changed the direction; it twined around the offending appendage.
+I waited for my arm to get torn off.

-Instead of pain and amputation, there was another question.
+Instead an amputation, there was another question.
 “What did you do to him?”

-Primordial hiss fried my mind for several seconds yet again.
-When cogs started to turn once more, my brain could pathetically produce recollections of only one male specimen.
+Primordial hiss fried my mind for several seconds.
+When the cogs started to turn once more, my brain pathetically produced recollections of just one male specimen.

 No, concentrate.
 This can’t possibly be it.

-I felt the pressure on non-desensitised nerves as they were crushed – and slowly pulled away at last.
+The pressure on non-desensitised nerves increased.
+They were crushed – and slowly pulled away at last.
 Sensation was exquisite.
-Like sticking arm into an engine.
+Like holding onto a spinning engine.
 Some days the world was just bent on crippling me.

-Stupid limb finally woke from its stupor and sunk a claw in between attacker’s prisms.
+My stupid passenger of a limb finally woke from its stupor.
+Sunk a claw in between the attacker’s prisms.

-“Where is the rest of him?” the abomination demanded and full picture finally came into clear focus.
+“Where is the rest of him?” the abomination demanded.
+The full picture finally came into clear focus.
 This outlandish snake was friends with my left hand.

 “N… N-no-… H. Ha-h…” I attempted to speak, but stress of this situation was making me experience the worst bout of speechlessness.